-The Department of Pediatric and Adolescent Medicine includes more than 100 pediatric and adolescent physicians specializing in more than 40 areas and providing care ranging from routine check-ups to complex surgical procedures.
-Annually Mayo Clinic treats more than 50,000 children and adolescents, including some 5,000 hospital patients.
+Mayo Clinic Children's Center includes more than 100 pediatric and adolescent physicians specializing in more than 40 areas who provide care ranging from routine checkups to complex surgical procedures.
+Annually, Mayo Clinic treats more than 50,000 children and adolescents, including some 5,000 hospital patients.
 Mayo Clinic pediatric and adolescent surgeons perform more than 8,000 procedures annually.

-Mayo Clinic in Rochester has two areas that treat infectious diseases.
-The Division of Infectious Diseases was established in the 1950s, consists of more than 20 consultants, 10 fellows, eight registered nurses and seven paramedical staff.
+Mayo Clinic's campus in Rochester, Minnesota, has two areas that treat infectious diseases.
+The Division of Infectious Diseases was established in the 1950s and consists of more than 20 consultants, 10 fellows, eight registered nurses and seven paramedical staff.

 The Division of Pediatric Infectious Diseases has four pediatric infectious diseases board-certified consultants who work closely with other division colleagues to treat infectious diseases in children and adolescents.

-- Hospital-Based Consultation - offers specialized treatment for patients who are hospitalized with infections or who develop infections while hospitalized for other reasons.
+- Hospital-based consultation.
+Specialized treatment for patients who are hospitalized with infections or who develop infections while hospitalized for other reasons.

-- Outpatient Infectious Disease Consultation - offers specialized evaluations for patients referred by their physicians for the evaluation and management of suspected or proven infections.
+- Outpatient infectious diseases consultation.
+Specialized evaluations for patients referred by their physicians for the evaluation and management of suspected or proven infections.

-- The Mayo Clinic HIV Clinic - provides specialized treatment for patients who have been exposed to or diagnosed with HIV or AIDS.
+- HIV Clinic.
+Specialized treatment for patients who have been exposed to or diagnosed with HIV or AIDS.

-- Travel and Geographic Medicine Clinic - educates and immunizes people traveling to foreign countries and treats patients returning from a foreign country with symptoms of infection.
+- Travel and Tropical Medicine Clinic.
+Educates and immunizes people traveling to foreign countries and treats patients returning from a foreign country with symptoms of infection.

 Our graduate education advisory system is designed to provide you with comprehensive educational advice and personal support.
-During your first few months in the program, you will choose a faculty advisor who will serve as your primary contact.
+During your first few months in the program, you choose a faculty adviser who then serves as your primary contact.